Use gamma everywhere

 It could backfire, though.
 Here is another gradient, this time from orange to sky blue:

-Again the bottom gradient uses a gamma of 2, but now we get pink in the middle, while the no-gamma gradient above looks more conceptually correct.
+Again the bottom gradient uses a gamma of 2, but now we get pink in the middle, while the no-gamma gradient above looks more conceptually correct (to be fair to gamma, the bottom does look like something you’d see in the sky).

 Ideally, graphics software should allow us to control gamma with a slider at every point where it’s relevant, not with a global checkbox somewhere in the settings.